-If you took step back in time you would see that a seamstress used a ‘smoothing iron’ to press ladies garments.
+If you took a step back in time, you would see that sewers used a ‘smoothing iron’ to press garments.
 It was a heavy metal iron that was heated on the stove or by the fire and used to smooth creases out of very elaborate garments.
 Today we have the advantage of being able to press with a steam iron, heated electrically.
 A good steam iron can press seams flat and reduce wrinkles.

 - Tailor's ham – especially for children’s clothing, curved seams and darts

 - Pressing cloths for delicate fabrics

 Further Reading: More about pressing tools including the essentials and the luxuries.

 A pressing cloth is just a protective piece of fabric that you put between your sewing project and the iron.
 It is important to use a pressing cloth so that the iron is not pressed directly onto your fabric.

 This will reduce accidents and the worst-case scenario when iron meets fabric and the temperature is too hot.
 You get that sinking feeling as you lift the iron and your fabric is attached!

 Pressing cloths can be purchased, or you can use white cotton fabric scraps.
 Don't use anything with color, as the dye may transfer.

 Pressing is different from regular ironing in that the iron is pressed up and down rather than dragged along the fabric.
 Slight pressure is needed to set seams.